 Hilary Cantiello, MLA

-Hilary Cantiello is a Research Coordinator for the Center for Mental Health Policy and Services Research and is a part of Dr. Cynthia Zubritsky’s team.
+Hilary Cantiello is a Senior Research Coordinator for the Center for Mental Health Policy and Services Research and is a part of Dr. Cynthia Zubritsky’s team.
 Before joining the Center, she worked in Prevention and Intervention for a co-occurring program for women and their children in West Philadelphia.
 She holds a Master’s of Liberal Arts from the University of Pennsylvania, where she focused on maternal and child health.
 She is interested in trauma informed care, particularly for children.

 Sumedha Chhatre, PhD